 "Bring it on, mortal," he whispered.
 Microsoft waved him away.

 "Cut it, Ad, I'm really busy.
 I promised to fix this ring in five minutes."

-"Oh," said Adrian, dropping his hands and slumping his shoulders at the sight of the familiar ring.
+"Oh."
+Adrian dropped his hands and slumped his shoulders at the sight of the familiar ring.
 "That's why you're here."

 "I'm a total schlub," said Adrian almost mournfully.

 "No, you're not, you just have to practice more.
 Look, I've an idea, my assignment panel is clogged up, why don't you take the load off me today?"

 "Ad."
 Microsoft stood up and put his hand on Adrian's shoulder.
 "Don't lowball yourself on your abilities, just leave me the hubs, all the rest you can take."

 "Thanks, champ, this is really cool of you."